5 Beautiful Cotswolds River Walks

 1. Walk to the Source of The River Thames – Near Cirencester

 With humble origins, springing up from a field in the South Cotswolds, you’ll find a plaque marking the official source of the Thames.
-However, only when it has been pouring with rain will you actually see any water at the source – making it quite difficult for those taking on the ‘Source to Sea’ challenge in a boat… luckily, walking from the source takes you on a gorgeous ramble through the countryside, through villages and past pretty riverside pubs.
-Be sure to check out the stunning Cotswolds Sculpture Park for a café-stop lunch, cake and a look around the incredible sculptures!
+However, only when it has been pouring with rain will you see any water at the source – making it quite difficult for those taking on the ‘Source to Sea’ challenge in a boat… luckily, walking from the source takes you on a gorgeous ramble through the countryside, through villages and past pretty riverside pubs.

 2. Old Minster Lovell Looped River Walk & Ruins

 We recommend parking up by St Kenelm’s Church in the centre of town and take a stroll through the pretty main street towards the Old Manor House Ruins.
 A free English Heritage Site which overlooks the River Windrush.
-There is a pretty 4 mile looped walk into Witney and back, through the meadows and along the winding river.
+There is a pretty 4-mile circular walk into Witney and back, through the meadows and along the winding river.
 Try out the Old Minster Mill for lunch, afternoon tea or dinner, where you can sit and relax in dappled shade right by the river in their private gardens.

-3. The River from Barringtons to Burford.
+3. The River from Barringtons to Burford

 It’s 3.5 miles along the lazy River Windrush, winding through fields and meadows into the pretty market town.
 Stop for coffee in one of many cafés along the main street, or for afternoon tea at The Lamb hotel in their private gardens before wandering back through the countryside.
 The Fox at Great Barrington has good parking and makes an ideal end to your walk – enjoy a relaxed dinner or drink to celebrate the end of a perfect afternoon’s walk.

-4. The Fabulous Wardens’ Way – Between The Slaughters & Bourton-on-the-Water.
+4. The Fabulous Wardens’ Way – Between The Slaughters & Bourton-on-the-Water

 In lambing season you’ll pass through fields of tiny cute little lambs, baa’ing away for their mums.
 This is quintessential Cotswolds Walking, un-spoilt by commercialism.
 With a small crafts shop in Lower Slaughter, tucked away by an Old Victorian Mill and tiny museum, you can cross the River Eye by footbridge or take a little paddle across the Ford!
-For a longer walk, the Wardens’ Way stretches all the way from Bourton on the Water to Winchcombe, a tasty 13 miles to the Bakery on the Water!

 5. Eynsham into Oxford – Along the Thames River

 This is a stunning walk along the Thames Path through meadows and along the river as the scenery gradually becomes more urban.
 You won’t know how close you are to the city centre until you get there!
-Highlights include the wild ponies grazing on Port Meadow, multiple wild swimming spots and the picturesque ruins of 12th Century Godstow Abbey.
-Stop off for a pint or tea by the river, halfway through your walk at The Trout Inn.
+Highlights include the wild ponies grazing on Port Meadow, multiple wild swimming spots and the picturesque ruins of 12th-century Godstow Abbey.